MSDharanish-23011819/Cryptography---19CS412-classical-techqniques/README.md

+# Cryptography---19CS412-classical-techqniques
-# Vigenere Cipher
+# Caeser Cipher
-Vigenere Cipher using with different key values
+Caeser Cipher using with different key values

 # AIM:

-To develop a simple C program to implement Vigenere Cipher.
+To encrypt and decrypt the given message by using Ceaser Cipher encryption algorithm.

 ## DESIGN STEPS:

 ### Step 1:

-Design of Vigenere Cipher algorithnm
+Design of Caeser Cipher algorithnm

 ### Step 2: